Tutorial: Get started creating in the Power BI service

 In the Power BI service, you can accomplish many different tasks, and this tutorial can help you get started.
 For an understanding of how the Power BI service fits in with the other Power BI offerings, we recommend reading What is Power BI?

-If you're a report reader rather than a creator, check out the Getting around in the Power BI service tutorial.
+If you're a report reader or viewer rather than a creator, check out the Getting around in the Power BI service tutorial.

 In this tutorial, you complete the following tasks: